mekowalski/todo-mvc/NOTES.md

   (fixed the content_tag_for issue in browser. just has to restart server!!!)

 # Step 6: Delete an Item or List
+[]need a new button/link for delete feature
+[]needs to his a URL
+  -RESTful convention: DELETE /lists/:list_id/items/:id []Need controller action to process deletion of Item

 Believe there are 5 total TodoMVC stages to complete